ScarletsFiction/ScarletsFrame/README.md

 `{{@exec javascript stuff}}`
 All model variable or function can be referenced to the execution scope.
 For security reason, unrecognized function call will prevent template execution.

-This feature is supposed for simple execution, but if you have complex execution it's better to define it as a function on the controller.

 Make sure you write in ES5 because browser doesn't use transpiler.
 ```html